Spend the day exploring the fall colours of Belfountain Conservation Area in beautiful Belfountain, Ontario

-The brilliant colours of an Ontario fall surrounded us on a brisk October day.
+The brilliant colors of an Ontario fall surrounded us on a brisk October day.
 We had been stuck in the house for most of the day doing typical seasonal cleaning and it was time to shake up the day and get some exercise.
-We took a look at our Pinterest board for some tips on what to see and decided on Belfountain Conservation Area.
+We took a look at our Pinterest board for some tips on what to see and decided on the Belfountain Conservation Area.
 Belfountain is a historic hamlet, located about 20 minutes north of the Greater Toronto Area.
-At this time of year it is filled with people escaping the big city to explore the colourful fall foliage.
+At this time of year, it is filled with people escaping the big city to explore the colorful fall foliage.

-The 32 acre park is on the Niagara Escarpment in the West Credit River Valley and features a very cool swinging suspension bridge that brings you over the Belfountain Dam and Waterfall, an antique fountain for which the town is named after, as well as a cave and a grinding stone from an old grist mill that once stood near the river.
+The 32 acre Belfoundain Conservation Area park is on the Niagara Escarpment in the West Credit River Valley and features a very cool swinging suspension bridge that brings you over the Belfountain Dam.
+Visitors to Belfountain Conservation Area can also explore a waterfall, an antique fountain for which the town is named after, as well as a cave and a grinding stone from an old grist mill that once stood near the river.

 After a hike through the conservation area, don’t forget to check out the quaint hamlet of Belfountain.
 You can stop for a coffee or hot chocolate at Higher Ground Coffee Co. or check out some of the town’s famous antique shops.